bbauska/W3Cx-1of5-CSS.0x/module5/module5.md

 Check your colors and styles: Be sensitive to local preferences of your audience for things such as color, but also use of white space, two-dimensional vs. uni-directional display of information, etc.
 Use start and end: Using these values, where possible, rather than left and right makes it easier to convert content between languages that use right-to-left and lef-to-right scripts.

-# Curso   Module 5: Designing your Web site for your audience   5.3 Designing for your audience   Activity 5.3 and discussion
+# Curso   Module 5: Designing your Web site for your audience   5.3 Designing for your audience

 # Activity 5.3 and discussion
- Bookmark this page

 Activity 5.3 - Accessibility guidelines

 For this section, your task is to go out and find a Web page that has one of the following issues: